craftingcity/The-Known-World/Prenotes July xx2 25.md

 ### Intro

 When last we left our heroes, they had fought their way through the prison underneath the Garrison in [[Mossburg]], retrieving a gnollish man named [[Grimace, the Coldsmile]] and killing the Captain of Imprisonment there.
-Your work has been mysterious and dangerous, although profitable, and has caused significant disruption to
+Your work has been mysterious and dangerous, although profitable, and has caused significant disruption to the authority of the [[Mossburg Enforcers]].

 ### What does the World Know?